iandunn/regolith/docs/install.md

 1. If you're setting up a Multisite install, run through the steps in [the Multisite installation notes](./install-multisite.md).
 1. Once you've verified that everything is setup correctly in your local environment:
     1. Run `git remote set-url origin {your_repo_url}` and commit your changes.
+        1. Alternately, if you want to start with a clean commit history, you can:`rm -rf .git`, `git init`, `git add .`, `git ci -m 'Initial Commit'`.
     1. `git push` to your site's repository.
 	1. At this point, your repo is independent of Regolith.
-You can manually merge in updates if you want, but that isn't necessary.
+You can [manually merge in updates](./updating.md) if you want, but it's also fine if you don't want to.

 ### Setup Production Environment